Hurricane Milton hits Category 5; Florida orders evacuations

 Milton’s approach stirred memories of 2017’s Hurricane Irma, when about 7 million people were urged to evacuate Florida in an exodus that jammed freeways and clogged gas stations.
 Some people who left vowed never to evacuate again.

-By Monday morning, some gas stations in the Tampa area had already run out of gas.
+By Monday morning, some gas stations in the Fort Myers and Tampa areas had already run out of gas.
 Fuel continued to arrive in Florida, and the state had amassed hundreds of thousands of gallons of gasoline and diesel fuel, with much more on the way, DeSantis said.

-A steady stream of vehicles headed north on Interstate 75, the main highway on the west side of the peninsula, as residents heeded evacuation orders.
+A steady stream of vehicles headed north toward the Florida Panhandle on Interstate 75, the main highway on the west side of the peninsula, as residents heeded evacuation orders.
+Traffic clogged the southbound lanes of the highway for miles as other residents headed for the relative safety of Fort Lauderdale and Miami on the other side of the state.

+Candice Briggs, along with her husband, their three young kids and their dog, planned to head to a hotel north of Jacksonville less than two weeks after Helene sent a foot and a half of water into her family’s home in the in the Tampa Bay community of Seminole.
+The family had just settled into their temporary lodgings at an extended family member’s home when they had to evacuate again before even finishing their post-Helene loads of laundry.

+“Most of the tears I’ve cried have been out of exhaustion or gratitude.
+Just that we’re safe and that we followed our instincts to evacuate,” Briggs said.
+“Mostly I am grateful.
+But I am overwhelmed and I am exhausted.”

+Briggs was worried about her storm-damaged house, where workers have already torn out feet of sodden drywall, leaving behind exposed beams she fears will be even more vulnerable to the towering wall of water that forecasters say Milton could lash against the flood-prone stretch of the Gulf Coast.

-Even though Tanya Marunchak’s Belleair Beach home was flooded with more than 4 feet (1.2 meters) of water from Helene, she and her husband were unsure Monday morning if they should evacuate.
+Even though Tanya Marunchak’s Belleair Beach home was flooded with more than 4 feet (1.2 meters) of water from Helene, she and her husband were unsure if they should evacuate.
 She wanted to leave, but her husband thought their three-story home was sturdy enough to withstand Milton.

 “We lost all our cars, all our furniture.
 The first floor was completely destroyed,” Marunchak said.
 “This is the oddest weather predicament that there has ever been.”